Before You Walk Out of My Life

 "Before You Walk Out of My Life" is a song by American R&B singer Monica.
 It was written by Andrea Martin, Carsten Schack, and Kenneth Karlin, with production helmed by Schack and Karlin under their production moniker Soulshock & Karlin.
 Initially helmed for fellow R&B singer Toni Braxton's Secrets (1996) album, it was left unused and later re-recorded by Monica for her debut album Miss Thang (1995).
 Built around drum machine-backed rhythms and a saxophone-laced beat, the mid-tempo R&B ballad was released as the album's second single on August 3, 1995, with "Like This and Like That" serving as its other half on a double A-side stateside.
+It is considered to be one of her signature songs.

 In the United States, "Before You Walk Out of My Life" became Monica's second number-one hit on the Billboard Hot R&B Singles chart, spending two weeks at number-one.
 It also reached the top ten on the US Billboard Hot 100, the New Zealand Singles Chart, and the UK R&B chart.
 Additionally, the song was ranked number thirty-eight on the 1996 Billboard year-end chart and certified platinum by the RIAA.
 "Before You Walk Out of My Life," alongside previous single "Don't Take It Personal (Just One of Dem Days)," made the singer the youngest recording artist to have two consecutive number-one hits on Billboard's R&B chart at the age of fourteen.

 Background and recording

-Written by singer Andrea Martin along with Carsten Schack and Kenneth Karlin from Danish production team Soulshock & Karlin, the song was originally crafted for Toni Braxton's second studio album Secrets (1996), but later offered to Monica when it was left unused.
-Recorded by Jay Lean, Brian Smith, and Carsten Schack at the Pure Studio and the D.A.R.P.
-Studios in Atlanta, Georgia, "Before You Walk Out of My Life" was mixed by Jon Gass at The Enterprise Studios.
+"Before You Walk Out of My Life" was written by American singer Andrea Martin along with Carsten Schack and Kenneth Karlin from Danish production team Soulshock & Karlin.
+The song was originally crafted for Toni Braxton's second studio album Secrets (1996), but later offered to Monica when Arista Records president Clive Davis demanded the song to be recorded by his protégé.
+In a 2020 interview, Schack commented on the sound of the song: "[Davis] was testing us [...]
+We were really dirty on the beats like on “Before You Walk Out Of My Life” by Monica and then Karlin would play really poppy type of chords.
+No one was doing that and it may be because of our upbringing in Denmark."

+A mid-tempo R&B ballad with drum machine-backed rhythms and a saxophone-laced beat, the song was recorded by Jay Lean, Brian Smith, and Schack at the Pure Studio and the D.A.R.P.
+Studios in Atlanta, Georgia.
+Mixing of "Before You Walk Out of My Life" was overseen by Jon Gass at The Enterprise Studios.
 Dallas Austin served as executive producer on the track.
+Schack further commented on the recording sessions: "[Monica] was amazing.
+Her voice was so raw and her gospel runs were incredible.
+We loved that it had that street vibe.
+We walked out and we just knew it.
+We sent it to Clive and he didn't change anything.
+It came out and we had a number one record."